kiamesdavies/rate-limiter/README.md

 To configure the time quota for a particular endpoint use
 > -Dapi.{endpoint}.timer={value}

-For example to configure that the city endpoint allow 100 requests within 9 requests
+For example to configure that the city endpoint allow 100 requests within 10 seconds
-> java -Dapi.city.permits=100 -Dapi.city.timer=9 -jar ./target/java-project-1.0.jar
+> java -Dapi.city.permits=100 -Dapi.city.timer=10 -jar ./target/java-project-1.0.jar

 Optionally you can run the project through maven
 >mvn exec:java -Dexec.mainClass="com.kiamesdavies.limiter.App"